Pete Jones

 Bio:

-Drafted into PiL by Martin Atkins – who had played with him, originally in The Hots, then later with Brian Brain – Jones was recruited to help complete recordings for the 'Commercial Zone' album at Park South Studios, New York; and also for their return to live shows in September 1982.
+Drafted into PiL by Martin Atkins – who had played with him, originally in The Hots, then later with Brian Brain – Jones was recruited to help complete recordings for the 'Commercial Zone' album at Park South Studios, New York; and also for the return to live shows in September 1982.

-Post PiL he made various attempts to form his own band, but eventually gave up music and retired into private life; marrying and working on building renovation.
+Post PiL, he made various attempts to form his own band, but eventually gave up music and retired into private life; marrying and working on building renovation.
 However, the mid-nineties saw him return to music, releasing two privately pressed EP's under the name of Oboops.
 He also founded Jabberjab Art and Media UK to promote his own art.

-2000 saw the release of the self-distributed solo album ‘Twisted’.
-Which was eventually followed up in 2005 by the EP 'Neurotechnic'.
-Jones sporadically records new solo material, and has worked with Stuart Argabright from NYC (Death Comet Crew, Dominatrix) on a couple of tracks which are set for release under the name Dystopians.
+2000 saw the release of the self-distributed solo album 'Twisted'.
+Which was followed in 2005 by the EP 'Neurotechnic'.
+Jones has also worked with Stuart Argabright from NYC (Death Comet Crew, Dominatrix) and French guitarist Fred Suard on various side-projects.
+Jones continues to release new material via his MySpace page.

 Fodderstompf Links: